Do you want to enable maintenance mode for WooCommerce without affecting other parts of your WordPress website?

 Then, just click on the ‘Include URLs’ button.

 Now, you need to enter the URLs for your WooCommerce store.
-This may vary depending on how your store is set up, and whether you’ve created any custom pages, such as a custom WooCommerce cart page or a custom checkout page.
+This may vary depending on how your store is set up, and whether you only want it to display on certain pages only, like in the custom WooCommerce cart page or a custom checkout page.

 https://example.com/shop